 Stand is a non-profit education advocacy organization focused on ensuring all students receive a high quality, relevant education, especially those whose boundless potential is overlooked and under-tapped because of their skin color, zip code, first language, or disability.

-The Center for High School Success is a program of Stand for Children that was established to increase the number of high school students who are on-track to graduate by the end of 9th grade.
-Research from the University of Chicago found that students who finished 9th grade on-track were 4 times more likely to graduate high school than their off-track peers.
+The Center for High School Success is a program of Stand for Children that was established to increase the number of high school students who are on track to graduate by the end of 9th grade.
+Research from the University of Chicago found that students who finished 9th grade on track were 4 times more likely to graduate high school.
 We used this research and developed practices, tools, and coaching to support high schools across the country in implementing successful 9th Grade Success Programs.

-- Work collaboratively with CHSS partner high schools in Colorado to develop processes, structures, and tools for maximizing 9th Grade On Track Rates;
+- Work collaboratively with high schools in Tennessee to develop processes, structures, and tools for maximizing 9th Grade On Track Rates;

 - Build partnerships with identified school principals and 9th Grade Teams to improve 9th Grade On Track rates through analyzing attendance, course performance, and behavior data;

 - Coach 9th Grade Success Team Leads to build their capacity to successfully perform their role in leading change; effectively facilitating meetings, data analysis, and problem solving; and creating conditions that support overall student success;

 - Maintain on-going communication with school leaders and select school staff, record and document contacts and progress;

 - Support school-based 9th Grade Success Team Leads with establishing team roles, norms, and protocols that organize the team for success and allow for routinization of best practices;